-According to Bainbridge et al. (1996) starches with lower pasting temperatures are generally considered to be easier to cook.
-Therefore, accessions 'UCC 90' and 'UG 126' will be easier to cook since they registered the lowest pasting temperatures at both Legon and Bunso.
+According to Bainbridge et al. (1996) starches with lower pasting temperatures are generally considered to be easier to cook. accessions 'UCC 90' and 'UG 126' will be easier to cook since they registered the lowest pasting temperatures at both Legon and Bunso.
 However, lower pasting temperatures are also associated with low paste stability, which is usually considered to be an undesirable property.
-Low pasting temperature and low paste stability are indicative that fewer associative forces and cross-links are present within the starch granules.
+Low pasting temperature and low paste stability are indicative that fewer associative forces and crossphase of the Brahender Visco-Amylograph.
+At this point, there is a majority of starch granules that are fully swollen but intact.
+For any particular type of starch, the more granules that are available to be hydrated the higher the peak viscosity will be.